Legoless/Dominus/README.md

 # Features

-- Running Fastlane if the script exists.
+- Executes Fastlane if fastlane file exists.
 - Building iOS application using Fastlane ([gym](https://github.com/fastlane/gym))
 - Testing iOS application using Fastlane ([scan](https://github.com/fastlane/scan))
 - Deploying iOS application using Fastlane ([deliver](https://github.com/fastlane/deliver))

-# Running
+# Setup

 The preferred way to run Dominus is run use the script below on integration.
 It will always use the latest version.